francismeynard/aws-journey/sample-s3-archiver-service/README.md

 #### Test sample App

 3. Go to SNS -> Topics and look for **"${stack-name}-archiver-s3-archiver-service-topic"**

-   - Test by publishing message to topic, sample message below -
+   - Test by publishing message to topic, sample message below.
+Then click on "Publish message".

 ```json
 Subject: Test